Fault-Tolerant Quantum Key Distribution: Enabling Overclocked Modulation: Experimental Demonstration of the Qverclocked QKD

-{\bf Experiment:} To experimentally validate our protocol in the presence of pulse and cross correlations, we employ bandwidth-limited devices to build a time-bin-encoding QKD setup operating at 1 GHz.
+To experimentally validate our protocol in the presence of pulse and cross correlations, we employ overclocked devices to build a time-bin-encoding QKD setup operating at 1 GHz (the conservative frequency is 250 MHz).
 The experiment comprises three parts.
-The first part involves building the bandwidth-limited system and forcing it to operate at the desired 1 GHz repetition rate.
+The first part involves building the overclocked modulation system and forcing it to operate at the desired 1 GHz repetition rate.
 In the second part, we accurately characterize the correlations with our `pattern microscope'.
 Finally, in the third part we suppress the correlations to an ultra-low level by using our `double suppressing' method.
 We refer the reader to the Methods section for further information.

 The experimental setup for the QKD system is illustrated in Fig. \ref{fig: Exp_setup}.
 On the source side, a gain-switched laser diode (LD, WT-LD100) generates PRWCPs with a pulse width of 50 ps and separated in intervals of 1 ns.
 The pulses are fed to the modulation system, which contains the decoy-state module and the bit/basis encoding module.
 The decoy-state module consists of a high-speed intensity modulator (IM) accompanied with its driving circuit.
 The IM is a commercial $\text{LiNbO}_3$-based integrated Mach-Zehnder interferometer (MZI) that operates at 1 GHz to probabilistically generate the three different intensities.